Project-MONAI/MONAI/docs/source/highlights.md

 For example, `Mean Dice` score can be used for segmentation tasks, and the area under the ROC curve(`ROCAUC`) for classification tasks.
 We continue to integrate more options.

-1. MONAI provides flexible base APIs to easily implement new metrics
+1. MONAI provides flexible base APIs to easily implement new metrics The base classes of MONAI metrics already implemented the basic computation logic for iteration / epoch based metrics, so users just need to implement the real specific computation progress when developing a new metric.

-2. All the metrics support data parallel computation
+2. All the metrics support data parallel computation With the `Cumulative` base class, metrics can automatically cumulate tensors in the buffer, then sync across distributed ranks and aggregate the final results.
+[Multi-processing computation example](https://github.com/Project-MONAI/tutorials/blob/master/modules/compute_metric.py) shows how to compute metrics based on saved predictions and labels in multi-processing environment.

-3. All the metrics support `batch-first` Tensor and list of `channel-first` Tensors
+3. All the metrics support `batch-first` Tensor and list of `channel-first` Tensors To support the input data with different shapes, we usually organize a batch data in a list.
+MONAI metrics support both `batch Tensor` and list of `channel-first` Tensors.

 ### 3. Metrics report generation
 During evaluation, users usually save the metrics of every input image, then analyze the bad cases to improve the deep learning pipeline.
-To save detailed information of metrics, MONAI provided a handler `MetricsSaver`, which can save the final metric values, raw metric of every model output channel of every input image, metrics summary report of operations: `mean`, `median`, `max`, `min`, `90percentile`, `std`, etc. The `MeanDice` reports of validation with prostate dataset are as below:
+To save detailed information of metrics, MONAI provided a handler `MetricsSaver`, which can save the final metric values, raw metric of every model output channel of every input image, metrics summary report of operations: `mean`, `median`, `max`, `min`, `<int>percentile`, `std`, etc. The `MeanDice` reports of validation with prostate dataset are as below:
 ![metrics report example](../images/metrics_report.png)

 ## Visualization